Fractured Magic: Chapter Four

 “Do what?” the young man asked, still not following.

-“He's here today — Leandros Nochdvor.
-Left Alfheimr for the first time in over sixty years,” Gareth said.
+“Prince Nochdvor is here in Gallonten today—his first time leaving Alfheimr in over sixty years,” Gareth said.

 “O-oh,” Gareth said, not sure what he’d said wrong.

 Isobel looked between them, eyebrows raised, then cut the tension.
-“We may as well stay, Gareth; I’d like to have some time off my feet before we go back.”
+“We may as well stay, Gareth; I’d like to have some time off my feet.”

 The young man flashed a grateful smile, though it was a mere shadow of the one from before.
 “A smart choice,” he said, ushering them toward the benches.
 “Enjoy the show!”

 Gareth, Isobel, and Ofelia had only just settled in their seats when shadows shifted in the wings and fog crept onto the stage in thick tendrils.
 Paired with the overcast skies above and stone skene behind, it set a dreary mood.
-Silence stretched on, and as the crowd began to murmur and shift, the feather-hatted young man jumped onto the stage and bowed to the audience.
-He seemed slightly off-kilter as he waited for everyone to still: his eyes kept returning to Gareth in the crowd.
-But finally, when all was quiet, he stepped forward.
-It was like he cast a spell: when he breathed in, the audience leaned in with him.
-When he breathed out, they sat back again, dazed.
-The spell crested when he spoke, his voice solemn, soft in a way it hadn't been before.
+The feather-hatted young man jumped onto the stage and waited.
+Even when the crowd quieted, he continued to wait until every whisper had ceased, every fan had stilled, every eye had turned his way.
+When he breathed, it was like he cast a spell: the audience leaned in with his inhale, back again with his exhale.
+The spell crested when he finally spoke, his voice softer, more solemn than it had been before.

 “Heroes rise and fall,” he simply said.
 “In the years following the Great War, we saw the cycle again and again.
 Hope, then defeat.
 Determination, then corruption.
 And before his fall, Egil shone the brightest.
 But where did that fall begin?”

-The young man paused while the crowd cheered; Gareth found himself clapping with the rest, anticipation rising.
+The young man paused while the crowd clapped; Gareth joined in, his excitement rising.

 “Egil, as you seem to already know,” the man said with a twist of his lips, a little mischief making its way back onto his face, “Became the world’s guiding star after the Great War.
 He saved lives, ended wars, and made trouble as much as he made a name for himself.
 But like all heroes, he had doubts.
 Like heroes inevitably do, he grew tired of bearing the people’s hope.
 He retired, settled in a golden city that has since passed into memory.
 The city was ruled by a king who had seen the rise and fall of the Great War, and Egil enjoyed peace there for a time.
 But when the King fell ill, the people turned on the ruler who made them what they were.
 Let us take you back in time and tell you how Egil saved a king and lost his peace.”